-Approach Description Comments Precinct Uplift - AHCS Guideline (Government) Uplift based on precincts (growth areas).Dependent on a planning proposal.
-Would only be able to be applied to areas that haven't undergone planning proposal for uplift.
-Rate would likely be low due to relatively low land values, high construction costs, low returns.
+Approach Description Comment Precinct Uplift - AHCS Guideline (Government) Uplift based on precincts (growth areas).
+Dependent on a planning proposal.
+Could only be applied to areas that have not yet been subject to a planning proposal for uplift.
+Rate would likely be low due to relatively low land values, high construction costs, and low returns.
 Inclusionary Zoning Applies a broad-based approach to all development in the area.
 Would apply to the whole LGA as an additional contribution.
 Makes development viability more challenging, relying on house price growth and market movements instead of planning uplift.
 Western Sydney Planning Partnership Approach Applies a broad-based inclusionary approach and uplift based on precincts as a combination on both approaches.
 A higher rate applies to growth area.
 Would apply to the whole LGA as an additional contribution.
 Development feasibility for the inclusionary areas relies on housing price growth as opposed to planning uplift.
-Latest DPE Feedback Approach (Newcastle) Uplift based on precincts.
+Latest DPHI Feedback Approach (Newcastle) Uplift based on precincts.
 Additional contributions based on uplift (LGA wide) outside of growth areas.
 All areas that have uplift will be required to pay a contribution (regardless of planned area or not).
 Develops a broad-based contribution while minimising reliance on market movements and land-banking for development viability.